jravetch/blinkinlabs.github.io/software/_posts/2013-05-10-discoparty.md

 To use DiscoParty, you'll need to download and install:

-* [Processing 1.5.1](http://processing.org/download/) - Use the latest stable.
-DiscoParty is untested in Processing 2.0.
+* [Processing](http://processing.org/download/) - Use the latest stable.

-DiscoParty comes in the `examples` folder of the [BlinkyTape source repository](https://github.com/blinkiverse/BlinkyTape/) on Github.
+DiscoParty comes in the `examples` folder of the [BlinkyTape source repository](https://github.com/Blinkinlabs/BlinkyTape_Processing) on Github.

 If you have Git installed, you can grab the `BlinkyTape` repository with:

-	$ git clone git://github.com/blinkiverse/BlinkyTape.git
+	$ git clone git@github.com:Blinkinlabs/BlinkyTape_Processing.git

-If you don't have Git installed, you can download the [BlinkyTape respository as a zip file](https://github.com/blinkiverse/BlinkyTape/archive/master.zip).
+If you don't have Git installed, you can download the [BlinkyTape respository as a zip file](https://github.com/BlinkinLabs/BlinkyTape_processing/archive/master.zip).

 # Using DiscoParty